 Put simply, Mos is an all-in-one platform to help you handle every aspect of paying for college.

 And we’re super proud to help thousands of first generation students pay for college and find academic success.

 Mos advisors help students navigate all the complexities of college life (well, most of the complexities of college life…)

-But with a variety of first generation scholarship opportunities, students that plan ahead can take full advantage and get as much free money for college as possible.
+But with a variety of first-generation scholarship opportunities, students who plan ahead can take full advantage and get as much free money for college as possible.

 Scholarships aren’t the only source of funds for college or university, however.
 Check out our complete guide to paying for college to learn more.

 - Get paired with a financial aid expert